What Nano Coatings Can and Can’t Do on PCB Assemblies

 2) Why engineers like them on difficult assemblies

-• assemblies needing a fast, low-cost dip process for whole-board surface treatment
+• Assemblies needing a fast, low-build process for broad surface treatment

 In these situations, nano coatings can extend surface treatment into places where a conventional coating process is either risky or impractical.
 These same conditions are often where coating failure originates if not engineered correctly — see Why Conformal Coating Fails in Complex PCB Assemblies.